 - Screencast content from your Android device onto a DevTools instance on your development machine.

 Remote debugging the Microsoft Edge app on iOS devices is not currently supported.
 The following guide is specifically focused on remote debugging Microsoft Edge on Android devices.
 If you have a macOS device, follow the Brightcove Debugging guide to remotely debug Microsoft Edge on an iOS device using Safari.
-For more information about the Web Inspector tool in Safari, see Safari Web Development Tools.
+For more information about the Web Inspector tool in Safari, navigate to Safari Web Development Tools.

 Step 1: Discover your Android device

-Select Enable USB Debugging.
+Choose Enable USB Debugging.